-One effect of this ambivalent policy was that Canada never had a clearly named "Eskimo Affairs" bureau like the one that managed Indian Affairs.35 Instead, the organizational structure carried names such as "Arctic Division" that suggested all citizens had the same rights and were subject to the same laws and regulations.
-The Eskimo Affairs Committee (1952-1962) was tightly managed by the Department, and was purely advisory.
-One peculiarity was that until 1966 the federal Northern Administration Branch managed local affairs in the Inuit regions of Quebec.
-Although specific programs such as the Eskimo Loan Fund (1953) and the Eskimo Housing Program (1965) targeted the specific needs of Inuit, the tendency was to conceal federal and territorial programs for Inuit, along with those used mainly by qallunaat, under racially neutral terms.
+Affairs.
+Instead, the organizational structure carried names such as Arctic Division that suggested all citizens had the same rights and were subject to the same laws and regulations.
+The Eskimo Affairs Committee (1952-1962) was tightly managed by the department, and was purely advisory.
+One peculiarity was that until 1966 the federal Northern Administration branch managed local affairs in the Inuit regions of Quebec.
+Although specific programs such as the Eskimo Loan Fund (1953) and the Eskimo Housing Program (1965) targeted the specific needs of Inuit, the tendency was to conceal federal and territorial programs for Inuit, along with those used mainly by Qallunaat, under racially neutral terms.

-In the Territories, the federal government had all municipal and provincial-type responsibilities and, therefore, the official mind found it hard to perceive that underlying Aboriginal rights were at stake.
-In an era of developing social programs, Inuit were regarded not primarily as wards, but as an ethnically homogenous rural and isolated population whose needs might be met- or ignored- as they were by lower levels of government in the South.
-In Parliament, poorly briefed elected leaders debated Inuit status between 1924 and 1951 in a confused and confusing manner: ministers made illogical and contradictory statements.
-In fact parliamentarians exhibited barely any concept of Aboriginal rights anywhere, as Members of Parliament tried to apply various historical, logical or Canadian legal tests to explain why Inuit should not submit to the restrictions of "Indian" status.
-For many members an economic factor- that Canada was unlikely to appropriate Arctic land- seemed to justify a different status for Inuit.36 The fact that Canada already had appropriated Inuit land did not seem to occur to anyone.
+In the Territories, the federal government assumed all municipal- and provincial-type responsibilities, and therefore the official mind found it hard to perceive that underlying Aboriginal rights were at stake.
+In an era of developing social programs, Inuit were regarded not primarily as wards, but as an ethnically homogenous rural and isolated population whose needs might be met-or ignored-as they were by lower levels of government in the South.
+In Parliament, poorly briefed leaders debated Inuit status between 1924 and 1951 in a confused and confusing manner: ministers made illogical and contradictory statements.
+In fact, parliamentarians barely exhibited any concept of Aboriginal rights anywhere, as Members of Parliament tried to apply various historical, logical, or Canadian legal tests to explain why Inuit should not submit to the restrictions of "Indian" status.
+For many members an economic factor-that Canada was unlikely to appropriate Arctic land-seemed to justify a different status for Inuit.
+The